d-eniz/jupymd/CONTRIBUTING.md

 - Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 - Keep commits to **one logical change at a time**.
 Try to avoid large commits.
 - Make sure your commits leave the project in a working state.
+- Don't bump versions or edit the manifest file.

 ### Pull requests